One of the best decisions I’ve made was to learn how to start a blog.

 But below is a list of most important thing you should check:

 - Track record

-The hosting provider I’ve found that ticks all of these boxes (and more) for just getting started is Bluehost.
+The hosting provider I’ve found that ticks all of these boxes (and more) for just getting started is SiteGround.
 Yes, I know I’ve recommended them several times already in this guide, and that’s for a good reason.

 5. Design Your Blog